 note: Run with `RUST_BACKTRACE=1` for a backtrace.

-We can see that the code panicked with the message already borrowed: BorrowMutError.
+Notice that the code panicked with the message already borrowed: BorrowMutError.
 This is how RefCell<T> handles violations of the borrowing rules at runtime.

-Catching borrowing errors at runtime rather than compile time means that we’d find out that we made a mistake in our code later in the development process— and possibly not even until our code was deployed to production.
-There’s also a small runtime performance penalty our code will incur as a result of keeping track of the borrows at runtime rather than compile time.
-However, using RefCell made it possible for us to write a mock object that can modify itself to keep track of the messages it has seen while we’re using it in a context where only immutable values are allowed.
-We can choose to use RefCell<T> despite its tradeoffs to get more abilities than regular references give us.
+Catching borrowing errors at runtime rather than compile time means that we would find a mistake in our code later in the development process and possibly not even until our code was deployed to production.
+Also, our code will incur a small runtime performance penalty as a result of keeping track of the borrows at runtime rather than compile time.
+However, using RefCell<T> makes it possible for us to write a mock object that can modify itself to keep track of the messages it has seen while we’re using it in a context where only immutable values are allowed.
+We can use RefCell<T> despite its trade-offs to get more functionality than regular references give us.

 Having Multiple Owners of Mutable Data by Combining Rc<T> and RefCell<T>

 A common way to use RefCell<T> is in combination with Rc<T>.
 Recall that Rc<T> lets us have multiple owners of some data, but it only gives us immutable access to that data.
-If we have an Rc<T> that holds a RefCell<T>, then we can get a value that can have multiple owners and that we can mutate!
+If we have an Rc<T> that holds a RefCell<T>, we can get a value that can have multiple owners and that we can mutate!

-For example, recall the cons list example from Listing 15-13 where we used Rc<T> to let us have multiple lists share ownership of another list.
-Because Rc<T> only holds immutable values, we aren’t able to change any of the values in the list once we’ve created them.
-Let’s add in RefCell<T> to get the ability to change the values in the lists.
-Listing 15-19 shows that by using a RefCell<T> in the Cons definition, we’re allowed to modify the value stored in all the lists:
+For example, recall the cons list example in Listing 15-18 where we used Rc<T> to let us have multiple lists share ownership of another list.
+Because Rc<T> only holds immutable values, we can’t change any of the values in the list once we’ve created them.
+Let’s add in RefCell<T> to gain the ability to change the values in the lists.
+Listing 15-24 shows that by using a RefCell<T> in the Cons definition, we can modify the value stored in all the lists:

-Filename: src/main.rs
+src/main.rs

 #[derive(Debug)]